Community

 Pauline Burr Arts Development Officer, South Somerset District Council

-One of our most popular exhibitions of 2017 was the series of portraits known as The Dementia Darnings.
-These works explore the ageing process and dementia through large scale portraits of the artist Jenni Dutton’s mother in wool and thread (pictured left).
-They were produced by the artist whilst she was a carer for her mother, who was living with dementia.
-Making her mother the subject and focus of her work, helped her to deal with her journey into dementia.
+One of our most popular exhibitions was the series of portraits known as The Dementia Darnings.
+These works explore the ageing process and dementia through large-scale portraits of the artist Jenni Dutton’s mother, created using wool and thread.
+The artist produced them whilst she was a carer for her mother, who was living with dementia.
+Making her mother the subject and focus of her work helped her to deal with her dementia journey.

 OUR PROJECTS: